-St. Mary’s University School of Law proudly offers three outstanding clinical courses for second- and third-year law students: the Civil Justice Clinic, the Immigration and Human Rights Clinic and the Criminal Justice Clinic course.
+St. Mary’s University School of Law proudly offers four outstanding clinical courses for second- and third-year law students: the Civil Justice Clinic-Consumer Protection, Civil Justice Clinic-Family Law, the Immigration and Human Rights Clinic and the Criminal Justice Clinic course.

 The clinical courses are dedicated to educating students at St. Mary’s while addressing the otherwise unmet legal needs of income-qualified people in San Antonio and South Texas.